brettz9/filebrowser-electron/README.md

     allowed overriding browser's `file:///` browser (not only for directories, but also to allow injecting a button to allow editing browsed files as well)
-1. Ideally would allow separate windows and tabs

 ## Misc. to-dos